Fishponds Road, Fishponds, Bristol BS16 3UH

 We place a strong emphasis on children learning basis skills - Reading, Writing and Maths, right from children's early learning experiences until they leave the Academy.

 We follow a structured approach to phonics, using a combination of Letters and Sounds and Jolly Phonics.
 We use a broad selection of levelled 'reading scheme' books from a variety of sources and spend a great deal of money ensuring class libraries always have a great selection of children's fiction.
-We have a relationship with the Yellow Lighted Book Shop, who share their expertise and up-to-date knowledge of new books and authors to keep our bookshelves fresh and exciting so children develop a love of reading and read for pleasure.

 Click on the links below to take you to the work we will be completing in each year group across the school (Year 1-6).